alphagov/smart-answers/README.md

         $ git add .
         $ git commit # ok to amend commit if only one commit in PR

-9. Run the regression test for the smart answer (now that HTML artefacts & file checksums have been updated)
+9. Run the regression test for the smart answer (now that Govspeak artefacts & file checksums have been updated)

         $ RUN_REGRESSION_TESTS=<smart-answer-flow-name> ruby test/regression/smart_answers_regression_test.rb